apostrophecms/seo/README.md

 ### Canonical Link Configuration

 "Canonical links" are useful when a piece or page should **not** be considered the official version of a document, and you would prefer that search engines look elsewhere.
 This feature is always available for pages.

+[As described on Moz.com](https://moz.com/learn/seo/canonicalization): “A canonical tag, also known as 'rel canonical', is a method for informing search engines that a certain URL, referred to as the canonical URL, is the master copy of a page.”
+Using the canonical tag prevents problems caused by identical or 'duplicate' content appearing on multiple URLs.
+Practically speaking, the canonical tag tells search engines which version of a URL you want to appear in search results.

 If you wish to have this feature for a piece type, you will need to specify the `seoCanonicalTypes` option to that piece type module, as an array of types that the editor can choose from.